 If you are still concerned, and in the event that safeguarding concerns are not being addressed within the community, Masorti Judaism's Designated Safeguarding Lead (DSL) can be contacted.
 Masorti Judaism's DSL will follow up with the DSL of New London Synagogue and support them in taking appropriate action.

-At time of writing, Masorti Judaism's DSL is Rachel Sklan at rachel@masorti.org.uk (information found from www.masortijudaism - use the search function for for 'strategy and policies' and select 'safeguarding.')
+SECTION 4:

-SECTION 4: NEW LONDON SYNAGOGUE'S CHILD SAFEGUARDNG POLICIES
+NEW LONDON SYNAGOGUE'S CHILD SAFEGUARDNG POLICIES